mervin16-zz/Mauritius-Emergency-Services-Api/README.md

 Mauritius Emergency Services is an API that provides a list of emergency phone services in Mauritius.

+## Installation

+To run the API, install the following dependencies:
+`pip install flask-restful`

+## Base URL

+Coming soon (will be deployed on Heroku)...

 ## Usage

 All responses will have the form